zeroSteiner/rule-engine/docs/source/getting_started.rst

 Attribute-Backed Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^
 In the previous example, the target objects were Python dictionaries.
 The keys in the dictionary were used as symbols and while this is the default behavior it can be modified to use object attributes instead.
-This would necessary if the target objects had variable attributes (like a Python class object) instead of variable items (like a Python dictionary object).
+This would be necessary if the target objects had variable attributes (like a Python class object) instead of variable items (like a Python dictionary object).

    * An example comic book collection using an object-based attribute-backed data structure might look like: